Brian A. Rosenblatt

 In 2006, Brian was named one of the top 40 Under 40 attorneys to watch in Illinois by the Chicago Daily Law Bulletin and the Law Bulletin Publishing Company.
-He also was named to the Illinois Super Lawyers® (a peer review designation published by Thomson Reuters) 2010, 2011, 2012, 2014, 2015, 2016, 2017, and 2018 list, as well as the Leading Lawyers list.
+He also was named to the Illinois Super Lawyers® list (a peer-review designation published by Thomson Reuters) 2010-2020, as well as the Leading Lawyers list.
 Brian has received an AV rating from Martindale-Hubbell for his legal ability and ethics.
 Brian works with the Lawyers for the Creative Arts, handling pro bono entertainment related matters.

-DID YOU KNOW: I attended the last live performance of Miles Davis at the Montreaux Jazz Festival in 1991.
+DID YOU KNOW: I attended the last live performance of Miles Davis at the Montreux Jazz Festival in 1991.

 - J.D., Chicago-Kent College of Law, Chicago, Illinois, 1997